Senedd: Powers and status

-The Senedd consists of 60 elected members.
+The Senedd consists of 96 elected members.
 They use the title Member of the Senedd (MS) or Aelod o'r Senedd (AS).
-The executive arm of the Senedd, the Welsh Government, has been a Labour administration since its inception in 1999.
-Currently it is led by First Minister, Eluned Morgan, Baroness Morgan of Ely, since August 2024.
+The executive arm of the Senedd, the Welsh Government, had been a Labour administration since its inception in 1999 until 2026.
+Currently it is led by First Minister, Rhun ap Iorwerth, of Plaid Cymru since May 2026.
 The government between 2007 and 2011, had been a coalition between Labour, led by First Minister Carwyn Jones and Plaid Cymru, led by Deputy First Minister Ieuan Wyn Jones; and between 2016 and 2021, Labour had been in coalition with the Liberal Democrats and an independent member.
-Since 2021, the government has been a Labour minority government.
+From 2021 to early 2026, the government has been a Labour minority government.
 The executive and civil servants are mainly based in Cardiff's Cathays Park while the MSs, the Senedd Commission and Ministerial support staff are based in Cardiff Bay, where a new £67 million building, the Senedd, has been built.
+From May 2026, a minority Plaid Cymru government has been formed and works in the Senedd.

 One important feature of the National Assembly until 2007 was that there was no legal or constitutional separation of the legislative and executive functions, since it was a single corporate entity.
 Compared with other parliamentary systems, and arrangements for devolution in other countries of the UK, this was unusual.
 In practice, however, there was separation of functions, and the terms "Assembly" and "Assembly Parliamentary Service" came into use to distinguish between the two arms.
 The Government of Wales Act 2006 regularised the separation when it came into effect following the 2007 Assembly Election.